St. Peter's Lutheran Church

 - Heinrich Völker (1850-1919) and Maria Katharina Befus (1855-1892)

-This group of Volga Germans were the first to join an established Lutheran denomination (Missouri Synod) in Oregon.
+This group of Volga Germans were the first in Oregon to join an established Lutheran denomination (the Missouri Synod).

-The new St. Peter's Church (1989) and Blooming Cemetery remain as reminders of this community.
+A new St. Peter's Church was built in 1989.
+This church, along with the Blooming Cemetery, remain as reminders of this community.

 Sources